 Once installed, the Hybrid PAB will automatically detect your users’ mail clients and configure the best PAB for each user.
 The user experience will be different for each user depending on their specific mail client.

-In the new version of Microsoft Outlook on the web, you can click the Phish Alert button that displays in the Apps launcher on an open email.
-To access the Apps launcher, click the Apps icon in the top-right corner of an open email.
-If the PAB does not display in the Apps launcher, you can click Add apps to open the Apps Store.
-From the Apps drop-down menu, click the Built for your org subtab to view the optional add-ins that your organization has approved.
-If the PAB add-in is available, you can select Phish Alert and click Add.
+If the PAB does not display in the Apps launcher, you can select Add apps to open the Apps Store.
+From the Apps drop-down menu, select the Built for your org subtab to view the optional add-ins that your organization has approved.
+If the PAB add-in is available, you can select Phish Alert and select Add.
 Then, the PAB will display in the Apps launcher.

-In the classic version of Microsoft Outlook for Windows, you can click the Phish Alert button in the Home tab of the toolbar at the top of an open email.
+In the classic version of Microsoft Outlook for Windows, you can select the Phish Alert button in the Home tab of the toolbar at the top of an open email.
 Then, the PAB will display in the toolbar on the right side of the email.

 Updating and Uninstalling the Hybrid PAB